yugabyte/yugabyte-db/docs/content/latest/comparisons/redis.md

 showAsideToc: true
 ---

-Following are the key areas of differences between YugaByte DB and [Redis In-Memory Store](https://redis.io/).
+Following are the key areas of differences between YugaByte DB and [Redis in-memory store](https://redis.io/).

-## Persistent DB vs. In-Memory Cache
+## Persistent DB vs. in-memory cache

 YugaByte DB’s Redis is a persistent database rather than an in-memory cache.
 [While Redis has a check-pointing feature for persistence, it is a highly inefficient operation that does a process fork.
 It is also not an incremental operation; the entire memory state is written to disk causing serious overall performance impact.]

-## Auto Sharded and Clustered
+## Auto-sharded and clustered

-YugaByte DB’s Redis is an auto sharded, clustered with built-in support for strongly consistent replication and multi-DC deployment flexibility.
+YugaByte DB’s Redis is an auto-sharded, clustered with built-in support for strongly consistent replication and multi-DC deployment flexibility.
 Operations such as add node, remove node are simple, throttled and intent-based and leverage YugaByte’s core engine (YBase) and associated architectural benefits.

-## No Explicit Memory Management
+## No explicit memory management

 Unlike the normal Redis, the entire data set does not need to fit in memory.
 In YugaByte, the hot data lives in RAM, and colder data is automatically tiered to storage and on-demand paged in at block granularity from storage much like traditional database.

-## Consistent and Transparent Caching
+## Consistent and transparent caching

 Applications that use Redis only as a cache and use a separate backing database as the main system of record, and need to deal with dev pain points around keeping the cache and DB consistent and